topwire/topwire/README.md

       (Frame is currently used to unserialize TopwireContext for URLs, Frame also used to represent a frame during rendering.
 Introduce a third entity?)
 * [ ] Evaluate routing enhancers for nice URLs and a clean way to add page arguments
+* [ ] Context VHs should propagate the context to their children, maybe get rid of the argument then altogether.
+With that it would be possible to get rid of the additional withContext VH and to easily render multiple frames within one context without duplicating the code for that.
 * [ ] Implement turbo streams